Light-harvesting nanoparticle catalysts show promise in quest for renewable carbon-based fuels

-Category: Climate Hits: 0Researchers report that small quantities of useful molecules such as hydrocarbons are produced when carbon dioxide and water react in the presence of light and a silver nanoparticle catalyst.
+Category: Climate Hits: 3Researchers report that small quantities of useful molecules such as hydrocarbons are produced when carbon dioxide and water react in the presence of light and a silver nanoparticle catalyst.
 Their validation study - made possible through the use of a high-resolution analytical technique - could pave the way for CO2-reduction technologies that allow industrial-scale production of renewable carbon-based fuels.

 Read more https://www.sciencedaily.com/releases/2021/06/210624161647.htm